f0000000x/Cloud-Computing/ML-Installation/Readme.md

 ## Getting Started

-Vaerion 1: To install all the Frameworks (torch, caffe, tensorflow, theano, pytorch, Keras), launch your VM  and run the following commands in order in to your VM terminal.
+Version 1: Installs all Python 2.7 and 3.5, Pycharm, R and Rstudio with packages needed, launch your VM  and run the following commands in order in to your VM terminal.

-Vaerion 2: To install all the Frameworks (torch, caffe, caffe2 tensorflow, theano, pytorch, Keras), launch your VM  and run the following commands in order in to your VM terminal.
 ```
 sudo apt-get install git -y
 ```